 Think about it, combine the me generation with a standout high school athlete and the too often accompanying egotism, you get a package of entitlement that will keep even the best players off a college baseball team.

 It’s the “you’re good enough that you don’t have to” perspective that fails to recognize the reality of the situation.
 And unfortunately, today’s parents often contribute to the problem.
 The reality is that if you want to get recruited to play college baseball, you need to get over thinking that you’re good enough that you don’t have to…

 …worry about being recruited.

-For everyone else, if you want to play college baseball, it’s a matter of numbers.
+For everyone else, if you want to get recruited to play college baseball, it’s a matter of numbers.
 The thing to remember is that ultimately it’s the college coaches that get to do the picking.
 Given all of the other players who are going out of their way to put themselves in front of the coaches with stats just as good as yours, why should they have to go through the trouble to find you?

 …worry about academics.

 Unless you’re up for the draft, you have to worry about grades even if the testing requirements are going away.
 Why?
 Because the coaches have to.
 They have to follow the rules so why bother with an athlete that he’ll have to worry about making the grades?

 The really sad thing is that families will start paying for lessons for a ten-year old but won’t worry about grades until the kid is a senior.
 Unfortunately, too many high school players don’t realize that they are required to take a specific number of acceptable courses each year.
 If you find out your junior year that you’re missing a couple of classes, it may not be possible to make up the classes because of the time to graduation.
 You should check as soon as possible as to which courses are acceptable to the NCAA.

 And try to go beyond the minimum requirements.
 Better academic qualifications will expand the number of colleges where the athlete can get recruited to play college baseball.
 Remember, conferences and colleges can and do set their own standards.